Updater/Updater.github.io/CSS.md

 Because of their very high specificity it's recommended to never use IDs for CSS.
 Use a descriptive class name and nest as little as possible so that your modular CSS rules are easy to override in other sections of the site.

-Only start with an element + class namespace when writing styles that need to override other classes and when the styles will only ever be applied to one type of element, prefer direct descendant selectors by default, and use as little specificity as possible.
+Only start with an element + class namespace when writing styles that need to override other classes and when the styles will only ever be applied to one type of element, prefer concise selectors by default, and use as little specificity as possible.
 Always include a newline between selectors.
 Here is a good example:

 ```html
 <ul class="category-list">